wis3guy/HalClient.Net/ReadMe.md

 IHalHttpClientFactory factory = new HalHttpClientFactory(parser);
 ```

-The factory is now ready for use and can be held, in your IoC container of choice, within singleton scope.
+The factory is now ready for use and can be held, in your IoC container of choice, in singleton scope.

 Within your code, you can now use the factory to create your clients as follows: